 Other manufacturers are more conservative quoting 30,000 hours, while some recent claims of 100,000 hours are difficult to verify.
 Compared to the typical 2,000 hour life of a halogen bulb, your LED light bulbs should last 25 times as long – that’s over 17 years at 8 hours a day!
 In case you were wondering, LED light bulbs usually come with a 1 year warranty.

 Dimmable LED light bulbs?

 Have you got dimmer switches?
 The lack of dimmable bulbs is often quoted as a problem with CFLs (Compact Fluorescent Lights), leaving many people without a low energy option.
 Enter the dimmable LED!

 During 2010, LED manufacturers recognised the need for low energy dimmable bulbs, and now dimmable LED versions are available for many types of bulb.
-If the type you need isn’t available yet, it soon will be as manufacturers add to the range of dimmable LEDs.
-Dimmable LED bulbs are a little more expensive, but they will still give you huge savings compared to incandescent bulbs.
+If the type you need isn’t available yet, it soon will be as manufacturers add to the range of dimmable LED light bulbs.
+Dimmable LED light bulbs are a little more expensive, but they will still give you huge savings compared to incandescent bulbs.

-Some retailers may have kept their prices artificially high while LED bulbs are scarce and a novelty.
-Now LEDs are becoming a mainstream product, competition will ensured this practice doesn’t continue.
+Some retailers may have kept their prices artificially high while LED light bulbs are scarce and a novelty.
+Now LED light bulbs are becoming a mainstream product, competition will ensured this practice doesn’t continue.